San Jose, California: Public transit

 The VTA light rail system serves 11 million people annually in Santa Clara Valley.

 Diridon Station will be the largest multi-modal transportation hub in the Western United States with the arrival of California High-Speed Rail and Bay Area Rapid Transit.

+San Jose was once served by an extensive electric streetcar network operated by San Jose Railroads and the Peninsular Railway, which at their peak provided over 100 miles of local and interurban rail coverage before service was replaced by buses in 1938.
+Historic streetcars from History Park operate on the light rail lines in downtown during holidays.

 Rail service to and from San Jose is provided by Amtrak (the Sacramento–San-Jose Capitol Corridor and the Seattle–Los-Angeles Coast Starlight), Caltrain (commuter rail service between San Francisco and Gilroy), ACE (commuter rail service to Pleasanton and Stockton), and the local VTA light rail system connecting downtown to Mountain View, Milpitas, Campbell, and Almaden Valley, operated by the Santa Clara Valley Transportation Authority (VTA).
-Historic streetcars from History Park operate on the light rail lines in downtown during holidays.

 Long-term plans call for BART to be expanded to Santa Clara from the Berryessa/North San José station.
 Originally, the extension was to be built all at once, but due to the recession, sales tax revenue has dramatically decreased.
 Because of this, the extension will be built in two phases.
 Phase 1 extended service to San Jose with the completion of the Milpitas and Berryessa BART stations on June 13, 2020.
 In addition, San Jose will be a major stop on the future California High-Speed Rail route between Los Angeles and San Francisco.
 Diridon Station (formerly Cahill Depot, 65 Cahill Street) is the meeting point of all regional commuter rail service in the area.
 It was built in 1935 by the Southern Pacific Railroad, and was refurbished in 1994.

 VTA also operates many bus routes in San Jose and the surrounding communities, as well as offering paratransit services to local residents.
 Additionally, the Highway 17 Express bus line connects central San Jose with Santa Cruz.
 Intercity bus providers include Greyhound, BoltBus, Megabus, California Shuttle Bus, TUFESA, Intercalifornias, Hoang, and USAsia.
 FlixBus also services the city with a stop at 129 W San Carlos.